-Use ITEMLEVEL to determine the position of a given item within its list.
-The list is identified based on the item's data type.
+Use ITEMLEVEL to find a given item's position within its list.
+The list is identified based on the given item's data type.
 You can use this function to find the distance from the item to either its root ancestor or its furthest leaf descendant.

 ArgumentData typeDescription